Outpatient Breastfeeding Services

 Nobody understands a breastfeeding mother quite like another breastfeeding mother.
 The Balanced Breastfeeding Mentors are mothers just like you who have been specially trained to provide peer support and guidance in a unbiased, non judgmental and loving way.
 Once you have breastfed for six or more months, you too can have the opportunity to become a mentor!

 Bra Sizing and Fittings

-Katie is a Bravado Certified Nursing Bra Fitter.
+A number of The Birth Center staff are Bravado Certified Nursing Bra Fitters.
 Make an appointment to be measured and fitted in one of our stylish, comfortable, quality Bravado Bras.
-It is ideal to get fitted at 34 weeks pregnant or so.
+It is ideal to get fitted at 32 weeks pregnant or so.

 We offer Symphony hospital grade breastpumps for rent as well as a wide variety of Medela breastpump accessories.
 Speak with any of our nurses at The Birth Center for pricing information.